 )

-The AppTextField composable is a simple wrapper around the TextField composable.
-It accepts a label, the current value, and an onValueChange callback as parameters.
-This setup makes each text field a pure (stateless) composable of its state, with no internal state management.
-Let's look at this setup in the form of a diagram.
+AppTextField is a thin wrapper around TextField: it takes a label, the current value, and an onValueChange callback as parameters.
+That makes each text field a pure, stateless composable, with no internal state management of its own.
+Here's what that setup looks like as a diagram:

-Everything starts with the FormScreen.
-Here, we use mutableStateOf and remember to create a state for email and password, which will be preserved through recompositions.
-This state is then passed down to the TextField composables.
-The FormScreen is explicitly charged with managing the state, while the TextField composables are responsible for displaying input fields and updating the state as the user types, thanks to the onValueChange callback.
+Everything starts with FormScreen, which uses mutableStateOf and remember to create state for email and password that survives recompositions, then passes that state down to the TextField composables.
+FormScreen is responsible for managing the state; the TextField composables handle displaying the input fields and updating the state as the user types, via the onValueChange callback.

-The orange arrows in the diagram represent events like onValueChange and onClick.
-These events are crucial because they trigger updates to our email and password.
-Without these events, the state would not change, and the TextField composables would not receive the updated information.
+The orange arrows in the diagram represent events like onValueChange and onClick — these are what actually trigger updates to email and password.
+Without them, the state would never change, and the TextField composables would never see the new values.

-Another important aspect is that data flows in one direction—from FormScreen to TextField—while events that update the state, such as user inputs, flow in the opposite direction.
-This pattern is known as a unidirectional data flow.
-It makes it easier to track how data and events move through the app, thus simplifying debugging and problem-solving.
-It also helps prevent bugs that can occur when data moves in unexpected ways or is modified without your knowledge—a common issue with bidirectional data flow wherein data can move in both directions.
+Data flows one way here — from FormScreen down to TextField — while events that update state, like user input, flow the other way.
+This is unidirectional data flow, and it's what makes it straightforward to track how data and events move through the app, which in turn makes debugging easier.
+It also heads off bugs that come from data changing in unexpected ways or without your knowledge, a common problem with bidirectional data flow, where data can move in both directions at once.

-When dealing with more complex UI logic, it can be beneficial to encapsulate the state and related logic within a state–holder class.
-This class would manage the state and provide functions for its modification, contributing to a cleaner, more manageable UI code.
+For more complex UI logic, it often helps to encapsulate the state and its related logic inside a state-holder class, which manages the state and exposes functions for modifying it — a cleaner, more manageable way to organize UI code.

 UI element state

-Let's dive deeper into the state of individual UI elements.
-This pertains to the properties of a user interface component that determine its current behavior and presentation.
-Consider a Checkbox composable, for instance.
-It has a checked state that could either be true or false.
-In a non–hoisted scenario, the Checkbox would internally manage this state.
-However, with state hoisting, you pass the checked state down from the parent, and any changes are sent back via a callback.
+Individual UI elements have their own state worth looking at too — the properties of a component that determine its current behavior and appearance.
+Take a Checkbox: it has a checked state that's either true or false.
+Without hoisting, the Checkbox would manage that state internally.
+With hoisting, you pass the checked state down from the parent instead, and changes come back up through a callback.

 @Composable